LIGHTDEVER/Advanced-Troy/README.md

 pip install -r requirements.txt

-# This is for educational purposes
+This is for educational purposes
-# I don't Care What you do with this Python Code
+I'm not responsible what you do with this code